chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 "The dwarves last a few minutes, which surprises you.
 They are excellent fighters and manage to wound the Risk Eater several times, but it is relentless and seemingly disregards its own safety to get inside the guard of each dwarf and stab and rip them to death."

 "Then there is a strange thing; the last dwarf to die seems to stutter in an impossible quick movement.
-They stepped into the Risk Eater's attack and are impaled on its dagger, but then they seem to step backwards and glash forwards again, back onto the blade, but this time with adaager drawn and plunged into the Risk Eater's chest."
+They stepped into the Risk Eater's attack and are impaled on its dagger, but then they seem to step backwards and glash forwards again, back onto the blade, but this time with adaager drawn and plunged into the Risk Eater's chest.
+He lets out a whisper."

+PCs can make a Wits/Tracking check.

+*"Gotnafisker."* This will be half of a soul-name, true-name encryption scheme later in the campaign.

 "The Risk Eater pulls its blades from the dwarf, staggers backwards, falls to the ground, and begins inching its way down the alley towards you."